About the Outreach Legal Advocacy (OLA) Program

 - Providing free legal information

-- Hosting seminars and workshops for the community on legal problems and the law
+- Hosting seminars and workshops for the community on legal issues and the law

-- Providing access to booklets and pamphlets about a wide range of legal problems and rights
+- Providing access to booklets and pamphlets regarding a wide range of legal issues and rights

 When you come to our office for legal assistance, you will complete an intake form and be interviewed by our Outreach Legal Advocate.
-Depending on your legal problem, we will:
+Depending on your legal concern, we will:

 - Give you legal information, or